 Basic ventilation provides good air quality into the building (IAQ or Indoor Air Quality).
 Sufficient fresh outside air expels the polluted inside air from the building using the principle of supply, transfer and extraction.

 Dynamic External Sun Protection

-Structural external sun protection consists of extruded aluminium blades which can be fitted continuously or in a frame.
-These sun protection blades can be fitted above windows in the south facing façades: horizontal awnings like these are the ideal solution for controlling heat entry from sunlight but without blocking the view.
-They are the perfect protection in the summer, when the sun is high.
+Structural external sun protection consists of extruded aluminium blades that can be fitted continuously or in a frame.
+These sun protection blades can be fitted above windows in the south-facing façades: horizontal awnings like these are the ideal solution for controlling heat entry from sunlight without blocking the view.
+They are the perfect protection in the summer when the sun is high.
 In winter, when the sun is low, they let the warmth into the building.
 Blades like these can also be mounted vertically before a glass surface.